 2005 - Independent Water Utility, Inc. (Cause No. 01-02-10475) U.S. Bankruptcy Court for the District of New Mexico.
 Expert witness and water rights valuation.
 Claim for appraisal fees settled satisfactorily.
 Attorney Dan Behles

 Federal District Courts:

-2013, William M. Turner v.
+2014, In preparation William M. Turner v.
 Middle Rio Grande Conservancy District , New Mexico Board of Licensure for Professional Engineers and Land Surveyors, New Mexico Attorney General et al. for Violation of Constitutional and Civil Rights.

 2004, Lion's Gate Water v.
 Gale Norton.
 Complaint for Preliminary and Permanent Injunction, Declaratory Judgment and Writ of Mandamus to enforce acceptance by Lion's Gate Water of the statutory and mandatory offer of the Secretary of the Interior to contract for 18,000 acre feet of water under 43 U.S.C.
 1524(f).
 Filed Pro Se August 18, 2004.
 Dismissed without prejudice on non-dispositive grounds.

 1995, Rio Fernando de Taos Acequias v.
 U.S. Fish and Wild Life Service.
 Expert services in opposition to water rights claimed by government for water stored in stock ponds.
 Atty: Fred Walz (dec.), Northern New Mexico Legal Defense Fund.